Ksaur12/Link_finder/README.md

 # Link_finder
-You can Link_finder to find links in a URL
+You cam use Link_finder to find links in a URL